mirzaakhena/gogen_grpc_graphql/README.md

    }
     ```

-## How to switch technology
+## How to switch technology between gRPC and GraphQL

-For the client you may comment / uncomment this part
+For the server you may comment / uncomment this part (`application/app_server.go`)
 ```
 //primaryDriver := grpcserver.NewController(log, cfg)
 primaryDriver := graphqlserver.NewController(log, cfg)
 ```

-For the server you may comment / uncomment this part
+For the client you may comment / uncomment this part (`application/app_client.go`)
 ```
 //datasource := grpcclient.NewGateway(log, appData, cfg)
 datasource := graphqlclient.NewGateway(log, appData, cfg)